-Nine flagship airplanes have served as flying test beds for the ecoDemonstrator program including the 2024 program.
-Since the program began and through this year's effort, the ecoDemonstrator program will have evaluated about 285 technologies - 28% have progressed onto our products and services, 52% are still being matured and 20% provided helpful learnings but were discontinued.
-Projects include technologies that reduce fuel use, emissions and noise, and incorporate more sustainable materials. ecoDemonstrator platforms have also tested cabin amenities that improve the passenger experience - features such as smart galleys and UV disinfection - in addition to products that increase schedule reliability and the efficiency of airline fleets and crews.
-The program also has tested alternative energy carriers, like our 2012 ecoDemonstrator which tested regenerative hydrogen fuel cell technology for onboard auxiliary power to the galley.
+Eleven airplanes have served as flying test beds for the ecoDemonstrator program including the 2024 program.

+- Since the program began, the ecoDemonstrator program has evaluated more than 250 technologies - 28% have progressed onto our products and services, 52% are still being matured and 20% provided helpful learnings but were discontinued. - Projects include technologies that reduce fuel use, emissions and noise, and incorporate more sustainable materials. - ecoDemonstrator platforms have also tested cabin amenities that improve the passenger experience - features such as smart galleys and UV disinfection - in addition to products that increase schedule reliability and the efficiency of airline fleets and crews. - The program also has pioneered alternative energy carriers.
+Our 2012 ecoDemonstrator tested regenerative hydrogen fuel cell technology for onboard auxiliary power to the galley.
+Our 2018 ecoDemonstrator conducted the first flight on a commercial airliner with 100% sustainable aviation fuel in both engines.
 Here's a list of ecoDemonstrator platforms and some key partners:

-- 2012: American Airlines 737-800

-- 2014: Boeing 787-8 Dreamliner

-- 2015: TUI 757

-- 2016: Embraer E170

-- 2018: FedEx 777 Freighter

-- 2019 Boeing 777-200

-- 2020: Etihad Airways 787-10

-- 2021: Alaska Airlines 737-9

-- 2022-2024: Boeing 777-200ER

-- 2023: Boeing 787-10 Dreamliner (Explorer)

-- 2023: Boeing 737-10 (Explorer), destined for United Airlines
+2012: American Airlines 737-800 2014: Boeing 787-8 Dreamliner 2015: TUI 757 2016: Embraer E170 2018: FedEx 777 Freighter 2019 Boeing 777-200 2020: Etihad Airways 787-10 2021: Alaska Airlines 737-9 2022-2024: Boeing 777-200ER (Extended Range) 2023: Boeing 787-10 Dreamliner (Explorer) 2023: Boeing 737-10 (Explorer), destined for United Airlines